 - One year of CPE

-- Master of Divinity degree
+- Master of Divinity degree or equivalent

 - On-site interview with CPE screening committee